Will Obama’s Cuba opening cost Clinton a win in Florida?

 This poll suggests Trump has more opportunity in Florida than some think is realistic given his poor standing with Hispanics.
 J. Ann Selzer, Bloomberg pollster

-The Bloomberg poll, which has Trump up 2 points in Florida, shows Trump gaining a slight upper hand as critical independent voters break his way in the critical battleground state
+The Bloomberg poll, which has Trump up 2 points in Florida, shows him gaining a slight upper hand as critical independent voters break his way in the crucial battleground state

 Some Cuban-Americans are likely tying Clinton to Obama’s moves to open more diplomatic relations with Cuba – an issue many South Florida Cuban-Americans see as appeasing the Castro regime in Cuba.
 Trump, who previously had seemed open to relations with Cuba, promised last week to reverse the administration’s unilateral regulatory changes toward Cuba, if elected.